 Fully realizing the importance of increasing our membership, I included in my program of activities a continuance of a drive for new Camps and members.
 This year's work has been outstanding in the accomplishment of holding our members and showing a substantial gain.
-Over a period of years our losses have been many and it was my aim to prevent losses, build new Camps and initiate new members by methods elsewhere set forth in this report.
+Over a period of years our los e hav been many and it was my aim to prevent losses, build new Camps and initiate new bers by methods elsewhere set forth in this report.
 I am glad to report that we have gained 18 new Camps and a total membership of 1637.
-Our net loss was 12 Camps and 966 members, 515 of this number were lost by death, leaving 451 lost by other reasons.
-This small loss should encourage our members to a greater effort during the com
+Our not loss used 18 few camps and a total membership of 1637.
+Our net loss was 12 Camps and 966 members, 515 of this number ber were lost by death, leaving 451 lost by other reasons.
+This small loss should encourage our members to a greater effort during the comi